Abstract

 Electrophysiological recordings

 MRI-images were used as a reference frame for anatomical localization of the left DN (Figure 2A).
 Single-unit recordings were obtained using tungsten glass-coated electrodes (1.5 MΩ, Alpha Omega Engineering, Nazareth, Israel) through a 23-gauge guide tube, which was inserted only through the dura.
 A motorized microdriver (Alpha Omega Engineering, Nazareth, Israel) with a 1-mm spaced grid was used to introduce the electrode and map the recording sites.
 Extracellular recordings were digitized and sampled at 44 kHz and subsequently stored during the experiment using a Multi-Channel Processor (Alpha Omega Engineering, Nazareth, Israel).
 Single units were determined to be DN neurons by the x, y and z coordinates of the electrode tip in relation to those of the MRI images, as well as their waveform in combination with the absence of complex spikes (CS).
-The discovery of a task-related site was often guided by bursting or pausing of single unit action potentials in relation to task related variables, such as the C-stimulus, saccade and/or reward.
+The discovery of a task-related site was often guided by a facilitation or suppression of single unit action potentials in relation to task related variables, such as the C-stimulus, saccade and/or reward.
 The electrophysiological data, as detected with an online spike sorter (Multi-Spike Detector, Alpha Omega Engineering), were stored for offline analysis using custom-written MATLAB code.

 Analyses of behavioral and electrophysiological data